 Interested in getting to know us better?
 Join us for a meeting!

-On Tuesday, February 10, 2015, the Eagle Board of Review approved candidate Jonathan Scott Detwiler’s application for the rank of Eagle Scout.
-Jon is the son of Don and Lisa Detwiler, residents of Thornton, PA.
+On Tuesday, December 22, 2015, Troop 149’s Eagle Board of Review approved candidate Evan J. Burke’s application for the rank of Eagle Scout.
+Evan is the son of Joseph and Christine Burke, residents of Glen Mills, PA.

-Since Jon joined Troop 149 in 2008, he has accompanied us on many trips and outings and earned 34 merit badges.
-He held the offices of Instructor, Scribe, Guide, Assistant Patrol Leader, Patrol Leader, Quartermaster and Assistant Senior Patrol Leader.
-He sharpened his leadership skills at the Philmont Boy Scout High Adventure Camp, where he spent ten days hiking the mountains of New Mexico.
-As a scout, Jon has earned numerous awards and was called into Order of the Arrow membership on August of 2011, followed by his Ordeal in early 2012.
+Since Evan joined Troop 149 in 2010, he has accompanied us on many trips and outings and earned 27 merit badges.
+He held the offices of Instructor, Scribe, Guide, Assistant Patrol Leader, Patrol Leader and Assistant Senior Patrol Leader.
+As a member of Troop 149, Evan has earned numerous awards and will continue earning his Palms.

-For his Eagle service project, Jon designed and built a bulletin board for Bonner Park in Thornton Township.
-This bulletin board, located at the park’s entrance, will allow for the easy dissemination of news from the Township regarding the park, including emergency closings and the status of the different trails.
+For his Eagle service project, Evan designed and built a double-sided bulletin board for Thornbury Park in Thornbury Township, Delaware County, PA.
+This bulletin board, centrally located in the park, will allow for the easy dissemination of news from the Township to the park patrons regarding park rules and regulations, township activities, including emergency closings, public notices and board meetings and other news or information.

-We wish good luck to Jon in all of his future endeavors, and we congratulate his parents, siblings, family and leaders who have helped him reach this milestone.
+We wish Evan the best of luck in all of his future endeavors, and we congratulate his parents, siblings, family and leaders who have helped him reach this milestone.